wizards-of-lua/wizards-of-lua/docs/_examples/vertical-rails.md

 ```
 When activated this spell loops forever or until you break it, of course.

-## Some Credits
+## Credits
 This spell was created by Adrodoc55.
+Many thanks for that!

 It was inspired by an amazing command block setup published by *Sparks* of *Gamemode 4*.

 If you are curious, here is a video of it.
 {% include youtube.md id="LJoN7CmJL4Q" %}